AizenAngel/Sentence-Similarity/README.md

 * ***A quick brown fox jumps over the lazy dog.***

 Words in these sentences belong to the same corpus and only order of words *fox* and *dog* is reverted.
 Naive implementation would consider these 2 sentences to be the same because of the words used in them.
-So our implementation will be focused on:
+So our implementation will be focusing on:

 * *semantic word similarity*
 * *order similarity*